 “Space utilization in the course of our master planning work revealed opportunities to better align functions and their assigned space.
 The resulting realignment freed up 10% of our space for clinical expansion, meeting our projected growth needs for the next five years.” – Steven Wright, Vice President, Facilities – Roswell Park Cancer Institute

-Now that you have identified organizational goals, it is time to gather data on your workforce (users) and standard processes.
+Now that you have identified organizational goals, it's time to gather data on your workforce (users) and standard processes.
 This will help determine what information should be included in your space module, as well as help define what data and metrics will be collected in the future.

 A few things to consider:

-Along with the user/employee data, it is important that both the facility manager and IWMS software vendor have an understanding of current day-to-day processes.
+Along with the user/employee data, it's important that both the facility manager and IWMS software vendor have an understanding of current day-to-day processes.
 What is your current reporting structure?
-What details do you currently collect and how useful are they?
+What details do you currently collect, and how useful are they?
 This will not only help establish what metrics you should be analyzing, it will also help your software vendor identify ways in which your software could be used to improve on current processes.
 These needs will vary with each company’s unique needs.

-The benefits of investing in a space management software tool are realized from day one, where you begin to build an accurate picture of who is using what and where.
-As you build on this data, you will start to identify trends, which will help you in determining how to manage future changes.
+The benefits of investing in a space management software tool are realized from Day One, where you begin to build an accurate picture of who is using what and where.
+As you build on this data, you will start to identify trends, which will help you determine how to manage future changes.
 For many, analysis and planning reveal that reallocating space and repurposing poorly used space will avoid moving to a new facility.
 Coupling your space management software with other tools such as mobile applications, asset management, and move management modules, offer further in-depth analysis.